-Prior to actively pumping or passively discharging any stormwater from the pressurewash pad to waters of the State, the Permittee must clean the pad of all debris, paint waste, sludge, and other solids.
+Prior to actively pumping or passively discharging any stormwater from the pressure-wash pad to waters of the State, the Permittee must clean the pad of all debris, paint waste, sludge, and other solids.
 The Permittee must then pressure wash the entire pad into the collection sump and clean the pad and sump of all debris, wastewater, and other solids before the next high tide that would inundate any part of the wash pad or sump.
+The Permittee must document the procedures, personnel, and equipment used to meet this requirement in the facility's SWPPP in accordance with S8.
+B.3. (k).

 No Permittee may construct a new wash pad in any area of the facility subject to inundation due to tides.